Simulation Reset Detection Probability Calculator

 Parameter comparison table

 The table below illustrates how changing different parameters affects the reset probability over a 100-year horizon.
-These are not real-world estimates; they are illustrative scenarios.
+These are not real-world estimates; they are illustrative scenarios meant to show how the model behaves.

 Notice how large products of λpdprT quickly push the probability close to 1, while small products keep the probability near 0.
-The calculator lets you explore this whole spectrum.
+The calculator lets you explore this whole spectrum without having to recompute the exponential by hand every time.

 Assumptions and limitations

 This model is deliberately simple and highly idealized.
-Keep these assumptions and limitations in mind:
+Keep these assumptions and limitations in mind when interpreting the result:

 Summary

 This calculator wraps a standard Poisson-style risk model around a speculative question about simulated universes.
-By specifying how often anomalies occur, how likely they are to be noticed, how dangerous each detected anomaly is in terms of triggering a reset, and how long you care about, you get a single probability for at least one reset within that window.
+By specifying how often anomalies occur, how likely they are to be noticed, how dangerous each detected anomaly is in terms of triggering a reset, and how long you care about the outcome, you get a single probability for at least one reset within that window.

-The math is straightforward, but the interpretation is intentionally playful: it is a way to quantify stories about glitches in the Matrix, not a way to forecast the actual fate of the cosmos.
-Used with that mindset, it can help build intuition about how rare events, detection, and intervention interact in any system that might be monitored and occasionally rebooted.
+The math is straightforward, but the interpretation is intentionally playful.
+It is a way to quantify stories about glitches in the Matrix, not a way to forecast the actual fate of the cosmos.
+Used with that mindset, it can help build intuition about how rare events, detection, and intervention interact in any monitored system that might occasionally be rebooted.

 Enter values and click compute.